What is the Quit India Movement?

 (i) End of World War II (1945)

-After the war ended, the British found it increasingly difficult to maintain control over India.
-British citizens also began supporting Indian independence.
+After the War ended, the British found it increasingly difficult to maintain control over India.

 (ii) Acceptance of Indian Demands

-In 1946, the British government sent the Cabinet Mission to India, marking the beginning of constitutional negotiations for independence.
+In 1946, the British Government sent the Cabinet Mission to India, marking the

 (iii) Independence of India (15 August 1947)

 In 1947, Lord Mountbatten became the last Viceroy of India.
-After discussions with Indian leaders, Britain finally granted independence on 15 August 1947.
+After discussions with Indian leaders,

 Conclusion

-Impact of Quit India Movement
+Impact of the Quit India Movement

 Detailed Description